“My life has a superb cast but I can’t figure out the plot.”

 - When I met Guillermo del Toro at SDCC2016, and he pointed at my shirt, and asked what that was.
 I was wearing a shirt by famed Facebook artist millionaire, who I have also met before, David Choe (who called me and my god daughter’s parents pervs).
 I still think I may have made a meta connection of artists in that brief moment.

-- The only true Star Wars canon to me is the original, unaltered trilogy, Timothy Zahn’s Thrawn novel series from the 90s, and Rogue One: A Star Wars Story.
-And, probably, Claudia Gray’s Lost Stars.
+- The only true Star Wars canon to me are the original (unaltered, non-special edition) trilogy, Timothy Zahn’s Thrawn novel series from the 90s, and Rogue One: A Star Wars Story, Solo: A Star Wars Story… And, probably, Claudia Gray’s Lost Stars.
 That was a great read.
 Before video, the only way I could experience Star Wars was listening to read-along records on a Mickey Mouse turntable (no USB, you frakkin’ millennials!), when R2D2 beeps me to turn the page with the accompanying book that came with the record.

 - I’ve only seen about 15% of infamous Japanese filmmaker Takashi Miike’s over 100 films.
 He is probably the biggest influence of what are labeled as “torture porn” flicks.
 He even made an appearance in the first Hostel film.
 I met him at a screening for his 100th film on Halloween 2017.
 I tapped him on the shoulder.
 He turned around.
 Didn’t say a word.
 Took a quick pic with him, and walked away.
 It was an intense moment.